 What is Rosacea?

-Rosacea is a very common dermatologic condition, often a chronic skin condition, with more than 3 million new cases diagnosed each year in the United States and 16 people suffering with rosacea every year in the USA.
+Rosacea is a very common, and commonly chronic skin condition, with more than 3 million new cases diagnosed each year in the United States alone.
 Rosacea can cause redness, visible bumps or pimples on your skin, and broken blood vessels.
 The primary sites for rosacea are the cheeks, nose, forehead, chin, and chest.
-Some patients also complain or a burning and itching sensation and rosacea can commonly manifest in the eyes as well (periocular rosacea).
-The average age for the development of rosacea is typically 30 to 50 years of age.
-Women who are fair skin outnumber men and patients with darker colored complexions.
-The correct diagnosis of rosacea is important as many of these cases get diagnosed incorrectly as eczema or allergic contact dermatitis.
-Proper immediate diagnosis, by a board certified dermatologist, like Dr. Michele Green, is essential in treating this skin condition and prescribing the correct topical and oral medications for you rosacea treatment.
+Some patients also complain of a burning and itching sensation.
+Additionally, rosacea can commonly manifest with redness or irritation of the eyes as ocular rosacea.

 The hallmark of rosacea is persistent redness in the central portion of the face which persists for at least three months.
-This redness may be associated with flushing, broken capillaries (medically called telangiectasias), and an acne-like skin eruption.
-However, unlike acne, the skin eruption in rosacea does not have any blackheads.
+This redness may be associated with flushing, broken capillaries and telangiectasias, and an acne-like skin eruption.
+However, unlike acne, the skin eruption in rosacea does not typically have any comedones, whiteheads or blackheads.